-- Secure system deployment - Security measures are used throughout the technology stack. - File system privileges are enforced by Linux's access control lists (ACLs). - System apps are installed on a volume that is read-only (except during updates, when it is temporarily read-write). - Secure system update - Update origin (verify the source location protocol:domain:port of the system update and manifest) - File integrity (SHA-256 hash check) - Code signature (certificate against a trusted root) - App Security - Firefox OS limits and enforces the scope of resources that can be accessed or used by apps, while also supporting a wide range of apps with varying permission levels.
+Secure system deployment

+- Security measures are used throughout the technology stack. - File system privileges are enforced by Linux's access control lists (ACLs). - System apps are installed on a volume that is read-only (except during updates, when it is temporarily read-write). - Various components within the device hardware have built-in protections that are implemented by default as standard industry practice - chipset manufacturers

+Secure system update

+- Update origin (verify the source location protocol:domain:port of the system update and manifest) - File integrity (SHA-256 hash check) - Code signature (certificate against a trusted root) - App Security - Firefox OS limits and enforces the scope of resources that can be accessed or used by apps, while also supporting a wide range of apps with varying permission levels. - Mozilla has implemented tight control over what type of applications can access which APIs.